spacelift-io/user-documentation/docs/concepts/stack/README.md

 ## Stack state

 Similar to [runs](../run/README.md) and [tasks](../run/task.md), stacks also have states.
-A stack's state is the last state of its most recently processed [tracked run](../run/README.md#where-do-runs-come-from).
+A stack's state is the last state of its most recently processed [tracked run](../run/README.md#where-do-runs-come-from) that has progressed beyond the [queued](../run/README.md#queued) state and which was not [canceled](../run/README.md#canceled).
 Only if the stack has no runs yet a special state "None" is applied:

 ![](<../../assets/screenshots/Stacks_·_spacelift-io (1).png>)